Perritu/Router/DOCS/Class.md

 - [MATCH] -- Launch the defined callback if given criteria matches the request.
 - [Shortcuts] -- Alias functions for the `Router::MATCH` method.
 - [USE] -- Mount a namespace to handle the requests.
-- [PerformCall] -- :warning: Internal use only.
+- [Dispatch] -- :warning: Internal use only.
 Executes the callback.
 - [Constants] -- Constants in the `Router` class.
 - [Properties] -- Properties in the `Router` class.